EKS Default Namespace Deletion Incident Response Guide

 Pre-defined Access Policies:

-- New clusters: Use only EKS Access Entry from the start (use
+- New clusters: Use only EKS Access Entry from the start (

--bootstrap-cluster-creator-admin-permissionsoption) - Existing clusters: Gradually migrate to Access Entry, then eliminate aws-auth ConfigMap dependency
+--bootstrap-cluster-creator-admin-permissionsoption) - Existing clusters: Gradually migrate to Access Entry, then remove

-- Least Privilege: Use namespace-scoped permissions instead of cluster-wide permissions
+aws-authConfigMap dependency - Least privilege principle: Use namespace-scoped permissions instead of cluster-wide permissions

-- Emergency Recovery: Configure separate IAM Role with cluster admin permission via Access Entry as lockout protection
+- Emergency recovery account: Set up a separate IAM Role with cluster admin permissions via Access Entry to prepare for lockout situations

 Migration Checklist: